LimeChain/meta-txs-OZ-defender/README.md

 ### Deploy contracts

-Deploy the MinimalForwarder, ERC20, ERC20 with permit and ERC721 contracts to Mumbai
+Deploy the MinimalForwarder, ERC20, ERC20 with permit and ERC721 contracts to Mumbai.

 ```js
 $ yarn deploy